speechly/speechly/examples/android-decoder-example/README.md

 **Note:** on-device transcription is only available on [Enterprise plans](https://www.speechly.com/pricing)

-## Get started
+## Before you start

-Before starting, make sure you have created and deployed a Speechly application.
+Make sure you have created and deployed a Speechly application.
 For on-device use, only `small` models are supported.

-### Download model bundle
+## Download model bundle

 Download a **TensorFlow Lite** model bundle from [Speechly Dashboard](https://api.speechly.com/dashboard) or using [Speechly CLI](https://github.com/speechly/cli):